DavidDump/bakalar/spec.md

   - if a string literal spans two or more lines the newline at the end line will also be added to the string literals as if `\n` was used, the same is true for tabs
 - function literals consist of an **argument list**, a **return type list**, and a **function body**
   - the argument list is enclosed in parenthesis (`( ... )`) and contains zero or more arguments, an argument in a name followed by a colon (`:`) and a type, multiple arguments are comma (`,`) separated, ex.: `(number1: u64, number2: u64)`
-  - the return type list is a comma (`,`) separated list of types, the list can be ommited if the function doesnt return anything, ex.: `u64, bool`
+  - the return type list is a comma (`,`) separated list of types, the list can be ommited if the function doesn't return anything, ex.: `u64, bool`
   - the argument list and the return type list are delimited by the arrow symbol (`->`), if the return type list is ommited this symbol can also be ommited
   - the funtion body is a list of statements enclosed in curly braces (`{ ... }`) example of a function literal: `(number1: u64, number2: u64) -> u64, bool { ... }`